 Interfraternity Council chapters participate in a formal recruitment at the start of each semester.
 Additionally, many groups will extend membership bids throughout the semester.
-Information about IFC Recruitment can be found here on the IFC website and here on the Fraternity & Sorority Life page.
+Information about IFC Recruitment can be found here on the IFC website.
 You can register for Fall 2018 Recruitment at kentuckyifc.mycampusdirector2.com beginning May 1.

 Contact IFC at firstname.lastname@example.org.

 The National Pan-Hellenic Council at the University of Kentucky is the coordinating body of eight of the nine historically African-American fraternities and sororities, sometimes known as the Divine 9.
 NPHC works with member chapters to provide educational and cultural programming for the University of Kentucky and Lexington community.
 These programs focus on topics ranging from spirituality to Black History Month celebrations to community service projects in the Lexington area.

 NPHC's signature program is the Annual Homecoming Step Show, which is held the Friday of Homecoming Week each year.
 Last year's show included performances from seven chapters and sold over 1,400 tickets to alumni, students, and community members.